Scripter17/JREP/README.md

 # JREP

-JREP is a general-purpose command line utility that takes the basic concept of GREP and transforms it into an infinitely more versatile tool fit for the modern world
+JREP is a general-purpose command line utility that takes the basic concept of GREP and transforms it into an infinitely more versatile tool fit for the modern world.

+Basically I couldn't find a good GREP for windows and GREP itself kinda sucks so I did it myself.
+Excpect dumb bodges and messy code despite my efforts to keep both to a minimum.

-Until I can make a proper README, here's the output of `jrep --help`
+The current output of `jrep --help`:
 For details, [check below](#details)

 <!--<HELP MSG>-->